UCSBCarpentry/ucsb-ratlas/README.md

 #### Map 3 California Overview
 Portrait 3x4 Western US
+Does it want water?
 ![Map 3 currently](/final_output/map_03.png "Map 3")

 #### map 4 The Bite of California
 Portrait 3x4
-- Needs to be further zoomed in
+- Needs to be further zoomed in?
 - populated places needs to be better visualized
-- needs water
+- needs water!
-- shows as dark mode
+- shows as dark mode and I don't like it
 ![Map 4](/final_output/map_04.png "Map 4")

 #### map 5 Extended Campus
 (issue #14)
+Landscape 4x3
-Landscape 4x3 \* extended campus will have maptiles background? \*
+\* extended campus will have maptiles background? \*
+- shows as dark mode and I don't like it
 ![Map 5](/final_output/map_05.png "Map 5")